 Day 2: Sukhothai – Phitsanulok – Lampang

-After breakfast we will continue to visit more sites of the Sukhothai Historical Park.
+After breakfast, we will continue to visit more sites of the Sukhothai Historical Park.
 We can rent bicycles but leave this to you.
-It is a great way to explore the park but cycling is not for everyone.
-At around 1100 we will drive back to Phitsanulok to board the train to Lampang.
-The expected time of departure is 1322 so we will fill our stomachs before with a delicious lunch at a restaurant at the Yom River.
+It is a great way to explore the park, but cycling is not for everyone.
+At around 1100, we will drive back to Phitsanulok to board the train to Lampang.
+The expected departure time is 1322, so we will fill our stomachs before with a delicious lunch at a restaurant at the Yom River.
 We board the train at the railway station.

 This afternoon you are in for a treat.
 We will pass through four railway tunnels.
 It is a very scenic ride.
-Before Den Chai we will pass the Kaeng Luang rapids.
+Before Den Chai, we will pass the Kaeng Luang rapids.
 We continue to Lampang through beautiful scenery.
-The railway station of Lampang is one of the most beautiful of North Thailand.
-Expected arrival in Lampang is 1730.
+The railway station of Lampang is one of the most beautiful in North Thailand.
+The expected arrival in Lampang is 1730.
 We will take local transportation to the hotel.
-If you are in Lampang on a Friday, Saturday or Sunday you should visit the famous Walking Street which takes place from about 1700 until 2200, not far from your hotel.
+If you are in Lampang on a Friday, Saturday or Sunday, you should visit the famous Walking Street from about 1700 until 2200, not far from your hotel.

 Overnight at the Auangkham Resort

 Day 3: Lampang – Chiang Mai

 After breakfast, our horse carts are waiting for us.
 A horse cart ride is a must-do activity as the horse cart is the symbol of Lampang.
 Besides that, it is a fun thing to do.
 We will pass the Wang River via the historic Ratchadapisek Bridge on our way to the “Forestry Quarter.”
 The next stop is the quaint Horse Cart Society of Lampang.
 Here the repair of the famous horse carts of Lampang takes place.
 It is a fascinating little place.
 We continue to the “Baan Louis,” the former house and office of the Louis T.Leonowens Company.

 To Chiang Mai by train